-- In the case of costs and savings figures, this may be due to more or less uptake than was initially envisaged (in which case any known factors should be cited), or something more specific such as extra fulfilment costs. - In the case of scheme methodology, it may be an alteration of delivery mechanism, or a change in terms of the measures offered. - The additional information should also include details of the measures installed e.g. types and number of different measures, number of properties/customers receiving measures.
+- Completed Post-Implementation Form: - All sections must be completed. - Within the additional information section, it is important to explain any discrepancies between the original scheme submission (or approved scheme variation) and completion: - In the case of costs and savings figures, this may be due to more or less uptake than was initially envisaged (in which case any known factors should be cited), or something more specific such as property or fuel type, or average cost of measure. - In the case of scheme methodology, it may be an alteration of delivery mechanism, or a change in terms of the measures offered. - The additional information should also include details of the measures installed e.g. types and number of different measures, number of properties/customers receiving measures.